 Let trees dry to the point where foliage begins to fall off.
 Put debris in large compact piles a safe distance from surrounding structures or other flammables.
 Fuel oils may be necessary to ensure combustion.
 If so, exercise extreme caution and maintain a safe distance when igniting debris piles.
 Stoke piles and keep fire alive until all woody material is burned.
 In some areas, you may need a permit to burn debris.
 Burning may be prohibited in some communities because of smoke pollution.
 Burning may also be prohibited under burn bans when environmental factors result in unsafe burning conditions.

 Remember, safety always comes first, and even if you are used to working with damaged or fallen timber, observe safety precautions to prevent injury or death.

 - Stabilize ladders when pruning trees, or climb into trees to prune.
 Use a safety rope.

 - Watch for falling limbs.

 - Be careful of electric power lines.
 Leave extensive pruning around power lines to power companies.
-Wet limbs or dirt- or soil-soaked control ropes on pruning equipment can be hazardous.
+Wet limbs or soiled control ropes on pruning equipment can be hazardous.
 Do not use pruning equipment with metal handles.

 - If you have never used a chain saw before, try to find someone with experience to help you after a disaster.
 If you are experienced with chain saws, observe all safety precautions.
-Use a sharp saw.
-Shut off the saw, even when moving only a few feet.
+Use a sharp saw and shut it off even when moving only a few feet.
 Remember that you can’t shout or hear warnings when the saw is running.